 10. Badger Plus Sunscreen All Season Face Stick Unscented | SPF 35 | 0.65 oz | $8.79 | EWG Hazard Score: 1

 Want to find out how your sunscreen is rated?
 Check out the EWG 2014 Sunscreen Guide.

 What's your favorite non-toxic sunscreen?

-Contains affiliate links to where we usually shop, your purchase supports Eco-Babyz at no extra cost to you.
+Contains affiliate links to where we usually shop, your purchase supports Eco-Babyz at no extra cost to you and helps offset some of the cost associated with pouring our time and energy into this site.
 Thank you!